Indian diaspora in Southeast Africa: History

 Indian trader's family in Bagamoyo, German East Africa, around 1900s.

 Indian trade activities and settlements in Southeast Africa may date back to the late 1st millennium CE.
 Muhammad al-Idrisi, an Arab geographer, records Indian settlements at Sofala (now present-day Mozambique) in the 12th century.

+During the late 19th and early 20th centuries, European colonial expansion greatly expanded and reshaped Indian migration to Southeast Africa.
+In British East Africa, Indian traders, clerks and artisans settled in the East Africa Protectorate, later the Kenya Colony, while tens of thousands of indentured labourers from British India were recruited to work on the Uganda Railway and in the Uganda Protectorate.
+Indian migration also expanded in Zanzibar and Tanganyika under European colonial rule, while Indian communities developed in Portuguese-ruled Mozambique and other European colonial territories.

 Following the passage of the 1833 Slavery Abolition Act, the Indian indenture system developed to replace slave labour in British and other European colonies.
 The system, inaugurated in 1834 in Mauritius, involved the use of licensed agents after the abolition of slavery.
 These agents imported indentured Indian labour to replace the freed slaves.
 The indentured were legally supposed to receive either minimal wages or some small form of payout (such as a small parcel of land, or the money for their return passage) upon completion of their indentures.
 Employers did not have the right to buy or sell indentured laborers as they did slaves.
 However, the conditions faced by the indentured laborers were frequently abysmal.